-Some babies who have torticollis also have DDH.
-Like torticollis, DDH can develop due to birth trauma or the baby’s position in the uterus.
-Experts don’t fully understand the link between the two disorders, and it can get missed in routine exams.
+Some babies who have torticollis also have developmental dysplasia of the hip (DDH) or brachial plexus injury.
+Like torticollis, DDH and brachial plexus injury can develop due to birth trauma or the baby’s position in the uterus.
+These associated conditions can get missed in routine exams.

-If you or your pediatrician notice the neck stiffness and irregular head tilt that can point to torticollis in infants, schedule an evaluation with a specialist as soon as possible.
-The Gillette Children’s Specialty Healthcare craniofacial team evaluates infants suspected to have torticollis.
+Torticollis in babies usually becomes noticeable at birth or shortly after.
+If you or your pediatrician notice neck tightness, head tilt or preference to turn the head one way, schedule an evaluation with a specialist as soon as possible.
+Early intervention is recommended.
+The Gillette Children’s craniofacial team evaluates infants suspected to have torticollis.

 If your child has torticollis, we begin torticollis treatment with physical therapy to stretch and strengthen the muscles of the neck.
 Physical therapy is most successful when it begins early in life.

 Regular physical therapy exercises help babies move the affected side of their neck, creating balance.
 In most cases, torticollis in children can improve with a few weeks or months of therapy, when combined with daily exercises at home.
 The condition rarely returns as a baby grows.